whatwg/cookiestore/explainer.md

 };
 ```

-In a service worker context you may need to read more than one cookie from an in-scope path different from the default, for instance while handling a fetch event:
+In a service worker context you may need to read more than one cookie from an in-scope path different from the default, for instance while handling a fetch event which has important cookies scoped to a sub-path containing the fetched resource to avoid cookie name collisions:

 ```js
 let countMatchingCookiesForRequestUrl = async () => {